The MN Natural Shoreline Partnership

 Protecting and Preserving Minnesota’s Shorelines:

-To protect our lakes, the Natural Shoreline Partnership aims to preserve 75% of shorelines with natural vegetation—native forbs, grasses, shrubs, and trees—extending at least 25 feet from the lake’s edge.
+With close to 50% of our natural shorelines lost, the Minnesota Natural Shoreline Partnership aims to preserve 75% of shorelines with natural vegetation—native forbs, grasses, shrubs, and trees—extending at least 25 feet from the lake’s edge.
 Achieving this will require collaboration and a shift in social norms about what defines a “healthy” lakeshore.
 Below are some key changes in those norms:

 Don’t Mow – Let It Grow!